 Suborder: Faviidae (General Spherical Shape)

-Hope you enjoyed this display of pillar corals and learned something along the way.
+Hope you enjoyed this display of pillar corals and learned some things along the way.
 I feel privileged to have inherited this sample as part of a collection from my beautiful mother-in-law Winkie.